 If you were seriously injured or a loved one was killed in an Indiana truck crash, you need the help of a law firm that is experienced in these kinds of cases.
 Along with securing the truck’s data recorder, an attorney will investigate the possibility that the driver was in violation of the texting and driving law.
 This can pin 100 percent of the blame for the crash on the truck driver and protect your claim for the damages you are owed.

 Don’t trust your commercial truck accident to just any personal injury attorney.
 The truck accident attorneys at Keller & Keller have the experience necessary to get you the compensation you deserve when you are injured by a negligent truck driver.
-Start a chat with one of our attorneys now or fill out the form on this page to connect with us today.
+Start a chat with one of our attorneys now or fill out the form on this page to connect with us or call our truck accident team in Indianapolis at 1-800-253-5537 to schedule your free consultation today.